 Thanks in part to Williams’ actions, the Marines renewed their advance and within weeks had taken control of the island.

-Williams recalls Truman stating at the ceremony that he would rather have this award than be president. (“I’ll trade you,” one of Williams’ fellow Medal of Honor recipients apparently quipped.)
-“I was absolutely scared to death,” Williams says of meeting the president.
+Williams recalled Truman stating at the ceremony that he would rather have this award than be president. (“I’ll trade you,” one of Williams’ fellow Medal of Honor recipients apparently quipped.)
+“I was absolutely scared to death,” Williams said of meeting the president.
 “I couldn’t think of anything.
 I couldn’t say anything.”

-Williams has been working with veterans organizations ever since, including a 33-year stint with the federal Veterans Administration.
-His latest venture is the Hershel Woody Williams Medal of Honor Foundation, a nonprofit that provides scholarships to Gold Star children and facilitates the establishment of Gold Star family memorial monuments.
+Williams worked with veterans organizations ever since his service, including a 33-year stint with the federal Veterans Administration.
+His latest venture was the Hershel Woody Williams Medal of Honor Foundation, a nonprofit that provides scholarships to Gold Star children and facilitates the establishment of Gold Star family memorial monuments.